JuliaGuanzon/loan_qualifier_application/loan_qualifier_information/README.md

 ![open_qualifying_loan_list](https://user-images.githubusercontent.com/84649228/125153551-527fe200-e109-11eb-8c65-28d2978d2a0d.PNG)

-As seen below, this is the list of loans a user has qualified for based on their information and the criteria of the loan.
+Below is the list of loans a user has qualified for based on their information and the criteria of the loan.

 ![qualifying_loan_list](https://user-images.githubusercontent.com/84649228/125153556-590e5980-e109-11eb-84d8-adae7a7eaf23.PNG)